TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

    parameter to the callback; the referent will no longer be available.

    It is allowable for many weak references to be constructed for the same object.
-   Callbacks registered for each weak reference will be called from the most recently registered callback to the oldest registered callback.
+   Callbacks registered for each weak reference will be called kutoka the most recently registered callback to the oldest registered callback.

-   Exceptions raised by the callback will be noted on the standard error output, but cannot be propagated; they are handled in exactly the same way as exceptions raised from an object's :meth:`__del__` method.
+   Exceptions raised by the callback will be noted on the standard error output, but cannot be propagated; they are handled in exactly the same way as exceptions raised kutoka an object's :meth:`__del__` method.

    Weak references are :term:`hashable` if the *object* is hashable.
 They will maintain their hash value even after the *object* was deleted.
 If